A software interface that provides instant control of Eos parameters

 • Problem: TwisterEos controls some parameters in Eos but not others, and seems to react erratically.

-Sometimes a new version of TwisterEos requires you to update the MFT via the Fighter Utility with the configuration file provided .
+Sometimes a new version of TwisterEos requires you to update the MFT via the Midifighter Utility with the configuration file provided .
 When doing this, I strongly recommend that you disconnect your MFT from the USB port for a few seconds after the transfer is complete and then reconnect it so that the new configuration can be reset in the internal memory.

 Sometimes the configuration file is not loaded correctly into internal memory during the transfer, and the buttons do not configure themselves with the MIDI messages they are supposed to send.